Residential Code of Student Conduct - CSU Northridge

 - Open flames (including candles and incense), combustible decorations and chemicals, deep fat fryers, electric fry pans, space heaters and halogen lamps are prohibited (including on balconies).

-- Grills –BBQ Grills cannot be operated anywhere but on balconies.
+- Grills and/or BBQ Grills can only be operated on balconies.
 Propane grills are prohibited.
 Charcoal grills are the only acceptable grill.
 Lighter fluid is also prohibited.
 Only self-starting charcoal is permitted.

 All forms of gambling are prohibited on state property.
 This would include but is not limited to activities played for money, checks, or some other representative value.